In a year when business plans are changing day to day, businesses are assessing on a more regular basis how they are performing.

 Strategic planners are discussing where they can improve on efficiency while keeping a close eye on costs.
 They are looking at their IT infrastructure which has been tested in every way possible over the past few months in these unprecedented times.
 Flexibility to adapt to changing circumstances is something that all organisations need, and many are without.
 A key question being raised right now is “should we move to the cloud?”.
 Many are fearful of the cloud as it takes the control off site and away from them.
 The key questions they are asking are how secure it is, how their user experience will change and how will moving to the cloud affect the cost of running their business.

 These are all excellent questions!
-To put this into context, data is exploding over the last number of years and it is predicted by 2025 the world data volumes will increase to 175ZB.
+To put this into context, data is exploding over the last number of years and it is predicted that by 2025 the world data volumes will increase to 175ZB.
 Traditionally much of the data in existence has not been used for any value or benefit, however, computational capabilities in the cloud are now enabling organisations of all sizes to leverage the data they have in new innovative ways.
 There are a lot more cutting-edge approaches to leveraging this data with deep learning and new AI approaches, so processing power is vital in order to facilitate this level of research.
 A 2018 survey from data centre firm Equinix revealed that 64pc of the Irish respondents believe moving their company's business functions to the cloud is in the foreseeable future.
 Irish businesses expect their data volumes to surge by 72pc, according to a 2018 survey of more than 1,200 IT leaders across EMEA.

 Let’s start at the beginning.
 For those of you not aware, Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.
 Business leaders recognise the enormous benefits that Cloud can offer including increased business agility, lower IT Infrastructure costs, increased productivity, and reliability to name just a few.
 However, as we said above not all of us fully understand Cloud and have concerns.